Monday November 18, 2013

 Sorrels: We need a confession first.

 “Parkland,” distributed by Exclusive Media, seems to have gotten a similar pauper’s burial.
-It was barely in theaters, and unlike Oswald it didn’t deserve this rush job, nor its 47% rating on Rotten Tomatoes.
+It was barely in theaters.
+Unlike Oswald it didn’t deserve this rush job, nor its 47% rating on Rotten Tomatoes.
 It’s a good movie that focuses on the small within the historic.
 It gives us all the sad details.